Perspective | No more presidential debates this year? Not a problem. We’ve seen enough.

 He picked up his marbles — what’s left of them — and went home.

 “I’m not going to do a virtual debate. . . .
-I’m not going to waste my time on a virtual debate,” he told Maria Bartiromo on Fox Business Channel in a phone interview.
+I’m not going to waste my time on a virtual debate,” he told Maria Bartiromo on Fox Business Network in a phone interview.
 “That’s not what debating is all about.
 You sit behind a computer and do a debate.
 It’s ridiculous.”

 Getting to the heart of his problem, he added in a disparaging tone: “And then they cut you off whenever they want.”